- Charles Drake, Ed.D. founds the Landmark School in Prides Crossing, MA.

 - Center of Neurodiversity announced.

-- John Elder Robison presents talk: "Different ≠ Disorder: The Case for Embracing Neurodiversity" as part of his role as visiting lectureer and advisor to the Center for Neurodiversity.
+- John Elder Robison presents talk: "Different ≠ Disorder: The Case for Embracing Neurodiversity" as part of his role as visiting lecturer and advisor to the Center for Neurodiversity.

 - College graduates its first three B.S. in Computer Science students.

-- B.A. in Psychology program and an online post-bacclaureate certificate program approved by the New England Association of Schools and Colleges (NEASC) for accreditation.
+- B.A. in Psychology program and an online post-baccalaureate certificate program approved by the New England Commission of Higher Education (formerly the Commission on Institutions of Higher Education of the New England Association of Schools and Colleges, Inc.).